The AATA has 350 members across the province

 The key role of the Alberta Athletic Therapist’s Association (AATA) is to represent, promote, and provide leadership and opportunity for Athletic Therapists across Alberta.
-The AATA is a regional chapter of the Canadian Athletic Therapist’s Association and works to ensure that all of its members have met and maintained both National and Provincial membership requirements.
+The AATA works to ensure that all of its members have met and maintained both National and Provincial membership requirements.

 Athletic Therapists (AT) are best known for providing on-field emergency care for professional and elite athletes.
 ATs are skilled in returning athletes to competition and maximizing their performance as fast as possible after an injury.
 ATs also clinically treat the everyday athlete ranging from the weekend warrior to individuals who have injured themselves on the job.
 Because ATs rehabilitate injuries using the Sports Medicine Model, individuals experience a faster recovery, decreased chance of further injury, and have fewer visits to a healthcare professional.

-As of 2014, the AATA has 211 members across the province and is working towards obtaining provincial regulation.
+As of 2021, the AATA has 350 Certified members across the province and is working towards obtaining provincial regulation.

 Vision: To support Athletic Therapists and Athletic Therapy endeavours in Alberta.